i05nagai/memorandum/math/eigenvalue.md

     .
 $$

-Substitutiong the above into equality into the equation, we find that
+Substitutiong the above equality into the equation, we find that

 $$
     \sum_{j=1}^{m_{s+1}}